 If you book a guided experience, then you’ll be spending a lot of time under the supervision of your guide.
-Each guide has their own personality, sense of humour and area of passion.
+Each guide has their own personality, sense of humor and area of passion.
 It’s not a bad idea to get to know the guides beforehand to help you make your decision.

 Handy tip: It is customary to tip your guide at the end of your experience.
 Each safari company will have guidelines on what is expected for gratuity.
-We were provided this for our trek in Nepal as well and its invaluable for budgeting.
+We were provided this for our trek in Nepal as well and it’s invaluable for budgeting.

 Size Of The Group

 Your safari holiday will largely depend on the size of your group.
-Private safari experiences are renowned for being a more intimate and specialised experience.
+Private safari experiences are renowned for being a more intimate and specialized experience.
 On the other side of the coin, private tours can be more expensive.